The 10 Best U.S. National Parks for People Over 75, Experts Say

 If you've always wanted to see the iconic Grand Canyon, it's really never too late.
 This is the second-most accessible national park, per the Aging in Place data, and according to Adam Marland, travel photographer and writer for We Dream of Travel, it's a great option for older adults.

 "The entire South Rim has a paved walkway, but can also be driven," Marland says, noting that this portion of the park tops his to-do list.

-However, he wouldn't recommend the North Rim to older visitors.
+However, he wouldn't recommend the North Rim to visitors with mobility concerns.
 According to the park's website, the North Rim is commonly called the "other side" of the Grand Canyon and is only seen by 10 percent of visitors.

 Another popular national park, Yosemite is a great option for visitors of all ages, Marland tells Best Life.
 But there are specific advantages for older adults, especially if you don't want to overdo it on walking or hiking.